Why we think adults have an advantage in language learning, and how we put those advantages to use.

 My suggestion, which I try to follow, is to make your way from Beginner –> Ally –> Local (or aspire to get there, anyway).
 Don’t get bogged down in grammar, rules and perfectionism, as the Fluent Foreigner does.
 (Yes, some people really try and never get there with pronunciation.
 I don’t mean to sound judgmental—I’m the same with some languages and sounds.)

 On the other hand, I’ve learned that saying just a few words in a foreign language but with a perfect accent gets you unfairly far.
 I learned this in Israel.
-I could blend in on a local minibus (helped partly by the fact that I look like I fit in, in Israel’s fairly heterogenous society) and people were surprised when I didn’t know much more than the few words I had uttered.
-That’s why I call it The Ally: someone who’s making an effort to be local, not necessarily through textbooks, but by observing, listening and practising.
+I could blend in on a local minibus (helped partly by the fact that I look like I fit in, in Israel’s fairly heterogeneous society) and people were surprised when I didn’t know much more than the few words I had uttered.
+That’s why I call it The Ally: someone who’s making an effort to be local, not necessarily through textbooks, but by observing, listening and practicing.

 Me: “Do you have any of that vegetable, that’s like a cucumber, but orange?”